brainlife/docs/docs/apps/introduction.md

 You would normally follow following steps to develop and register your App on Brainlife.

 1. Develop an algorithm that runs on your laptop or local cluster with your test datasets.
-2. Create a sample `config.json` but add it to `.gitignore` so that it won't be part of your repo.
-(You can include `config.json.sample` and symlink it to config.json)
+2. Create a sample `config.json`.
-3. Create `main` that parses `config.json` and pass it to your algorithm.
+5. Create `main` that parses `config.json` and pass it to your algorithm.
-4. Publish it as public github repo.
+6. Publish it as public github repo.
-5. Register your App on Brainlife.
+7. Register your App on Brainlife.
 During this step, you can define what parameters and input file should be made available to your App via `config.json`.
-6. Contact resource administrators and ask them to enable your App (more below).
+8. Contact resource administrators and ask them to enable your App (more below).

 # Enabling App on a compute resource